 (which is observed in BK metrics) will \emph{not} be preserved by the above transformations, except possibly 1) in dimension $n=3$ or 2) when $k= \bar k $ and the conformal factor arises from a conformal isometry of $h_k$.
 This is addressed in Appendix~\ref{A17VIII21.2}.
 In particular it is shown there, in space-dimension three and in the gauge $\mu_{ri}=0$, that the mass aspect tensor $\mu_{ij}$ of \eqref{29VII21.3} transforms as

 More generally, one can define the mass-aspect tensor as the coefficient of $r^{-n}$ in the asymptotic expansion of the frame components of the metric.
 Then \eqref{20IX21.22} remains valid in odd space dimensions because of the structure \eqref{20IX21.11}-\eqref{20IX21.11a} of the expansion of the coordinate transformation, with powers jumping by two.
-But \eqref{20IX21.22} does not hold in even space dimensions: in Appendix~\ref{ss20IX21.1} one can find the transformation formula in dimension $n=4$.
+But \eqref{20IX21.22} does not hold in even space dimensions: in Appendix~\ref{ss20IX21.1} we derive the transformation formula in dimension $n=4$.